MESMerizing-Engineers/MESMerizing-Engineers/README.md

+layout: page
+title: "README"
+permalink: /about/README/

 Hello!
-This is the readme file for our Inspection Robot.
-Hopefully
+This is where we will talk about our project...IF WE HAD ONE!!!!!